 Representatives of Iberdrola with two of the programme's beneficiaries.
 Video voice transcription (Spanish version) [PDF]

 The project not only supports vulnerable people suffering from such a hard illness with infrastructures, but it also offers important psychological assistance to children.

-Iberdrola's campaign against gender-based violence.
+Women's sport joins the campaign to stop gender violence.
 Video voice transcription (Spanish version) [PDF]

 In addition to collaborating with the 'There is a Way Out of Gender-based Violence' campaign by the Ministry of Health, Social Services and Equality, Iberdrola has introduced a series of measures, contained in our Equal Opportunity and Reconciliation Policy [PDF] and organises various public awareness campaigns.